Kärcher Watering Unit WT 4

 Easily progammable watering unit for watering on demand.
 Watering starts and stops at preset time.
 With removable display.
 With tap adapter and pre-filter.

-For targeted watering according to requirements: The new water timer WT 4 is especially easy to program.
-Thanks to the detachable operating unit, the large controller and the clearly arranged control panel, the programming is easy and effortless.
-The maximum watering duration is 120 minutes.
-Each watering session starts and stops punctually and automatically at the respective pre-set time.
-Tap adapter and prefilter are included, the required 9-volt battery is not included.
-With water timers from Kärcher, the watering system starts and stops punctually at the pre-programmed time fully automatically.
-So not only does water flow when it is really needed - they save money and protect the environment.
-The Kärcher water timers are compatible with all known hook-and-loop systems.
+Precise watering on demand: The new Watering Unit WT 4 is especially easy to program.
+The removable display, the large control knobs and the clearly arranged panel makes the programming easy and effortless.
+The maximum watering duration goes up to 120 minutes.
+The watering starts and stops right on schedule and automatically to a preset time.
+Tap adapter and prefilter are included, the 9-Volt-battery not.
+Therefore the water does not flow unless it is actually needed.
+This is good for the environment while it also saves money.
+Kärcher water timers are compatible with all common click-on systems.

 Features and benefits